 “I can handle it.
 Thank you, Mr. Hallisey.
 I said I’d pay you—,”

 “Don’t worry about it.
 Just promise you’ll be more careful next time you wander around at night.
 And good luck with your trip.”

-He was surprised to see the orinians from the restaurant earlier that day slip past him into the hotel.
+He was surprised to see the orinians from the restaurant earlier that day slip into the hotel next door.
 One of them, a girl with curly blonde hair, made eye contact with Gareth.
 At his stare, the girl’s smile fell, and she hurried after her friends.

 “Kieran! Íde!” she called, catching up to them just as the hotel doors swung shut, blocking them from view.

 Gareth worried at his his bottom lip, watching the doors long after the orinians disappeared.
 Unbidden, Roman’s earlier words came to mind.
 I don’t trust Unity to treat the orinians fairly.
 Gareth hoped Roman was wrong.

 When Gareth’s clarity returned, pain along with it, Gareth went upstairs to where his family waited.

 A/N: What are your thoughts on Roman so far?
 I’d love to know!